 - Home businesses must qualify for a tax deduction for that portion of the home used for business pursuant to regulations of the Internal Revenue Service.

-- Liquor, beer, and wine sales must not exceed twenty percent of annual sales for establishments holding a class “C” liquor license.
+- Liquor, beer and wine sales must not exceed 20% of annual sales for establishments holding a class “C” liquor license.

-- Borrowers cannot be delinquent in making child support payments or any other payments due the state.
+- Borrowers cannot be delinquent in making child support payments or any other payments due to the State.